microsoft/confidential-ai/inference/docs/arch.md

 # Confidential ML Inference Service Architecture
-We first describe the confidential ACI platform, and then the threat model and the architecture for the confidential ML inference service.
+We first describe the confidential containers on ACI platform, and then the threat model and the architecture for the confidential ML inference service.

 ## Confidential Containers on ACI
 ![Platform for Confidential ACI](./images/aci-platform.png)